RaoulWolf/cleanventory/README.md

 document every step, from the raw (downloaded) files to the final tables.

+cleanventory aims to correctly identify all missing values in data sets, validates CAS Registry Numbers (when present) and additionally offers functionality to transform all special characters into ASCII characters.

 The dependencies of cleanventory are kept at as minimal as possible:
 [openxlsx](https://cran.r-project.org/web/packages/openxlsx) for
 handling .xlsx files, and the trio of